kuvaus/moveclock/README.md

 ![Screenshot](./resources/screenshot.png)
 ## Overview

-**Moveclock** is a GNOME extension designed to reposition the clock on the right side of the panel, inspired by the **Frippery Move Clock**.
-This extension moves the status panel to the left of the clock, creating a look similar to macOS.
+**Moveclock** is a GNOME extension designed to reposition the clock on the right side of the panel.
+It was inspired by the **Frippery Move Clock** but has the ability to move the clock on either the left side of the System Menu or to the right corner which creates a look similar to macOS.
 Disabling the extension reverts the clock and status panel to their default positions.
 It is currently compatible with **GNOME 46** and has been tested on **Ubuntu 24.04 LTS**.

 ## Installation